Image

 No. Our Short Term Exposure Programme (STEP) is a great starting point for many of our volunteers.
 Usually lasting three months, you'll be able to get a taste of life on board.
 Many of our STEP volunteers extend to a full year or even longer!

 We strongly encourage a 2 year commitment as this will maximise your own growth and experience on board.
 However, it is also possibly to apply for one year.
-Find out more about options to join.

 How can I use my skills and experience?